 - Use appropriate fireproof materials for your buildings

 - Create and share the emergency exit plan for each door you manage

 - Get insured with the right fire policy

 - Show your residents how to make an emergency kit

 For more detail on each of these points, check out 7 Wildfire Season Tips To Protect & Fireproof Your Properties.

 Fall maintenance is best done early

 Don’t wait to get started on these jobs.
-While gutter cleaning and leaf raking may be routine tasks, tree branch trimming, pest control and HVAC inspections only need to be done once.
+Gutter cleaning and leaf raking are routine tasks, but tree branch trimming, pest control and HVAC inspections only need to be done once per year.
 The longer you wait to do your fall maintenance, the more likely you are to run into problems.